ivansherbs/insights.ivansherbs.com/review_required/newcontentframework/herb_healthissue/lemonbalm/anxiety/infusion/en.md

 **Hyperthyroidism** Lemon balm should be avoided by those with hyperthyroidism.

 **Pregnancy and breastfeeding** Safety has not been established and is unknown.
-Fireweed is an extremely safe herbal infusion.
-It can be taken as a herbal infusion in excessive amounts and is safe for children.

 ## Proven effectiveness of lemon balm for anxiety
 A small, double-blind, placebo-controlled, randomised, crossover trial involving 18 healthy volunteers investigated the effects of lemon balm extract in two different doses.
 A significant reduction in stress in was seen in the volunteers taking the larger dose; however alertness was also reduced at the higher dose. ([https://www.ncbi.nlm.nih.gov/pubmed/15272110])